 Four-in-five people prioritize new job perks over a pay raise when looking for work, and 85% of employees take benefits into account when evaluating a job offer.
 But it can be challenging to know which benefits to seek out.

-Here are 16 benefits and perks to help improve collaboration, company culture, and employee satisfaction.
+Here are 16 benefits and perks (along with examples from Cooleaf partners!) that help improve collaboration, company culture, and employee satisfaction.

 1. Volunteer time

 A recent study found that creating a company culture that encourages volunteering can help boost employee morale, workplace atmosphere, and brand perception.
 This goes to show just how important it is to make volunteering accessible for your team.

 2. Paid sick days and paid vacation time